I have LOTS of pets! I love animals, art, coffee, and video games.

-So What Is Wing Clipping?
+So, What Is Wing Clipping?

 A wing clip is like trimming your own nails or getting a haircut.
-It involves trimming 3 to 6 long flight feathers at the tips of your bird's wings.
-This trim prevents her from gaining altitude but still allows your bird the ability to descend to the floor in a controlled, gentle manner should she need to.
+It involves trimming three to six long flight feathers at the tips of your bird's wings.
+This trim prevents her from gaining altitude but still allows your bird the ability to descend to the floor in a controlled, gentle manner, should she need to.

-Why Have My Bird's Wings Clipped?
+Why Would I Have My Bird's Wings Clipped?

 Having a bird's flight restricted allows for some level of control over their safety.
-Both large parrots and smaller parakeets and lovebirds have unending curiosity.
+Both large parrots and smaller parakeets have unending curiosity.
 The old saying "curiosity killed the cat" is not nearly as accurate as it is to say it killed the bird.
 Birds love to chew, consume, destroy, drink, and play with anything they can get their beaks onto.

-Having a bird's wings trimmed before you bring her home also creates an immediate dependency on you which can assist in building trust and a good relationship.
+Having a bird's wings trimmed before you bring her home also creates an immediate dependency on you, which can assist in building trust and a good relationship.
 Although you can certainly achieve this kind of relationship without a trim, it is greatly helpful to new bird owners who aren't all that familiar yet with their bird's behavior or what kind of trouble she might get into.
-This is especially helpful in small birds who have been parent-raised as opposed to hand fed by humans during their young lives.
+This is especially helpful in small birds who have been parent-raised as opposed to hand-fed by humans during their young lives.

-It is uncommon for medium and large parrots to remain flighted (having un-clipped wings) because of their size and amount of destruction and trouble they can cause outside their cages.
+It is uncommon for medium and large parrots to remain flighted (having un-clipped wings) because of their size and the amount of destruction and trouble they can cause outside their cages.
 Some species can also develop nasty attitudes when left with this freedom.
 You will want to have this bird's wings clipped on a regular basis along with nail and beak grindings.

 Can I Do It Myself?

-Smaller birds may have their wings trimmed at home by their owners, however, you risk upsetting your bird's trust in you.
-Have your vet, breeder, or local exotic bird shop show you how if you insist on doing this at home.
+Smaller birds may have their wings trimmed at home by their owners; however, you risk upsetting your bird's trust in you.
+Have your vet, breeder, or local exotic bird shop show you how to do it if you insist on doing this at home.
 It's really not difficult, but you should have a bit of guidance.

-Why Might I Want To Leave My Bird Flighted?
+Why Might I Want to Leave My Bird Flighted?

 You may desire to give your bird the freedom of flight because it's a natural bird behavior that you feel she should be allowed to engage in.
 This is entirely up to you.
 It is an excellent way for her to get daily exercise, provided you can give her a spacious and safe enough place to do so.

-If you have other pets, you might want to leave your bird flighted as a way of escape or to stay out of reach just in case.
+If you have other pets, you might want to leave your bird flighted as a way of escape or to help them stay out of reach, just in case.
 Never leave these pets unsupervised with your bird, and if there is any question of safety, lock these pets in another room while your bird is out of her cage.

-It's Your Choice.
+It's Your Choice

 The decision to either clip your bird's wings or leave her flighted can both be justified and "correct."
-The choice you make should reflect consideration for your bird's safety and well being over any personal preference.
+The choice you make should reflect consideration for your bird's safety and well-being over any personal preference.
 Think about your situation and home.
-What risks are there and how can they be avoided otherwise?
+What risks are there, and how can they be avoided otherwise?
 You will find the decision easy with this perspective.